swiftlang/swift-evolution/proposals/0454-task-names.md

     priority: TaskPriority? = nil,
     operation: sending @escaping @isolated(any) () async -> ChildTaskResult
   )
 ```

 These APIs would be added to all kinds of task groups, including throwing, discarding ones.
-With the signature being appropriately matching the existing addTask signatures of those groups
+With the signature being appropriately matching the existing addTask signatures of those groups.

+> Concurrently under review with this proposal is the `Task.startSynchronously` (working name, pending changes) proposal;
+> If both this and the synchronous starting tasks proposals are accepted, these APIs would also gain the additional `name: String? = nil` parameter.

 In addition to that, it will be possible to read a name off a task, similar to how the current task's priority is possible to be read: